 Her mother is praying over me.
 She is administering a “pranic healing.”
 My eyes close.
-I envision this young woman, a school teacher, and a “healer” at a Skippack, PA, spiritual center, is removing negative particles surrounding my aura, my energy field.
+I envision this young woman, a school teacher, and a “healer” at a Skippack, PA, spiritual center, removing negative particles surrounding my aura, my energy field.

 Whoosh!
 There goes a hand sweeping across my head.
 I feel a light breeze.
 Although I am meditating, I am completely aware of my surroundings.
 I feel safe.
 Secure.

-The childs asks for something.
+The child asks for something.
 Mom responds, offering a compromise of sorts.
 The youngster rejects it, requesting something else, something more.
 How do I know this?
 Call it a “feeling” as I focus on the youth, wanting to help her.
 I want to ease her discomfort, so my healing could start.